 Packages must be free of all foreign matter in accordance with the table of tolerances in section “IV.
 Provisions concerning tolerances”.

-C. Presentation

-Dried bananas may be presented must be presented in bags or solid containers.
-All sales packages within each package must be of the same weight as specified below:

-for immediate consumption small packages (e.g. pre-packages) may be used

-the buyer and the seller must agree on the size and number of packages packed in a case.

 VI.
 Provisions concerning marking

-Each package or compartmented package must bear the following particulars in letters grouped on the same side, legibly and indelibly marked and visible from the outside:
+Each package must bear the following particulars in letters grouped on the same side, legibly and indelibly marked and visible from the outside:

 A. Identification